yarenty/app_benchmark/README.md

 TODO:
 - incremental runs - use date/time in output dir
 - memory - MB instead kB
-- add examples with sh
+- add examples with sub parameters
-- local db / or file struct to see changes in time - trends
+- local db / or file struct to see changes with time / application trends